-- providing contiguous, unobstructed, ADA accessible sidewalks on both sides of all streets within the Plan Area. - upgrading all intersections with high-visibility continental crosswalk markings for all pedestrian approaches. - reducing the number of driveway entrances along Maple Avenue to minimize conflicts between pedestrians/bicyclists and vehicles. - creating the following new public pedestrian connections, where feasible: - Hancock Avenue to Jefferson Avenue As part of the possible redevelopment of the Park View Towers site, create a new pedestrian trail to connect Hancock Avenue to Jefferson Avenue and improve access to Opal A. Daniels Park. - Maple Avenue to Geneva Avenue As part of the possible redevelopment of the Franklin Apartments site, create a new pedestrian trail to connect Geneva Avenue to Maple Avenue. - Maplewood Avenue- As recommended in the 2018 Bicycle Master Plan, create a new pedestrian and bicycle trail to connect Maplewood Avenue (West of Flower Avenue) to Maplewood Avenue (East of Greenwood Avenue).
+- Providing contiguous, unobstructed, ADA accessible sidewalks on both sides of all streets within the Plan Area. - Upgrading all intersections with high-visibility continental crosswalk markings for all pedestrian approaches. - Reducing the number of driveway entrances along Maple Avenue to minimize conflicts between pedestrians/bicyclists and vehicles. - Creating the following new public pedestrian connections, where feasible: - o Hancock Avenue to Jefferson Avenue As part of the possible redevelopment of the Park View Towers site, create a new pedestrian trail to connect Hancock Avenue to Jefferson Avenue and improve access to Opal A. Daniels Park. - o Maple Avenue to Geneva Avenue As part of the possible redevelopment of the Franklin Apartments site, create a new pedestrian trail to connect Geneva Avenue to Maple Avenue.

-- maintaining and enhancing access from Maple Avenue to Takoma-Piney Branch Park - improving the existing sidewalks on Carroll Avenue (MD-195) to meet the Complete Streets Design Guide.
+- o Maplewood Avenue As recommended in the 2018 Bicycle Master Plan, create a new pedestrian and bicycle trail to connect Maplewood Avenue (West of Flower Avenue) to Maplewood Avenue (East of Greenwood Avenue). - Maintaining and enhancing access from Maple Avenue to Takoma-Piney Branch Park. - Improving the existing sidewalks on Carroll Avenue (MD-195) to meet the Complete Streets Design Guide.
 The existing sidewalks are extremely narrow, with no buffer between the roadway and retaining walls on either side of the street.
 The sidewalk is frequently obstructed by utility poles and roadway signage.
-As discussed below in Section 3.2.4 Roadway Network, the Plan recommends dedicating additional right-ofway up to a maximum of 50 feet on the north side of Carroll Avenue, west of its intersection with Flower Avenue, as necessary to accommodate a State Highway Administration project to reconfigure that section of Carroll Avenue to upgrade the sidewalks and intersection to meet ADA, improve safety, and reflect the Complete Streets Design Guide.
-SHA should work with the City of Takoma Park to insure efficient implementation to this effort. - If new retaining walls are required for these or other improvements to the roadway, the existing crenellated stone walls should be replicated, and the stones reused if possible.
-The walls were likely constructed in the 1930s and lend visual character that helps to define the community. - prioritizing the intersections of Philadelphia Avenue at Maple Avenue and Carroll Avenue at Flower Avenue for installation of high-visibility crosswalks and pedestrianscale lighting.
-A Predictive Safety Analysis that estimated the expected number of crashes in the Plan Area, based on walking, bicycling and driving, roadway characteristics, and other variables, identified these intersections as having the highest risk of pedestrian crashes after dark.
-This upholds the County's commitment to Vision Zero and uses data and modeling techniques to improve efficiency of infrastructure investments.
+As discussed below in Section 3.2.4 Roadway Network, the Plan recommends dedicating additional right-of-way up to a maximum of 50 feet on the north side of Carroll Avenue, west of its intersection with Flower Avenue, as necessary to accommodate a State Highway Administration project to reconfigure that section of Carroll Avenue to upgrade the sidewalks and intersection to meet ADA, improve safety, and reflect the Complete Streets Design Guide.
+SHA should work with the City of Takoma Park to ensure efficient implementation of this effort. - o If new retaining walls are required for these or other improvements to the roadway, the existing crenellated stone walls should be replicated, and the stones reused if

+- possible.
+The walls were likely constructed in the 1930s and lend visual character that helps to define the community.

+- Prioritizing the intersections of Philadelphia

+Avenue at Maple Avenue and Carroll Avenue

+at Flower Avenue for installation of high visibility crosswalks and pedestrian-scale

+lighting.
+A Predictive Safety Analysis that

+estimated the expected number of crashes

+in the Plan Area, based on walking, bicycling,

+and driving, roadway characteristics, and

+other variables, identified these intersections

+as having the highest risk of pedestrian

+crashes after dark.
+This upholds the County's

+commitment to Vision Zero and uses data and

+modeling techniques to improve efficiency of

+infrastructure investments.